Thyroidectomy

 • We monitor your recovery and healing process closely

-• Light activity only for 1–2 weeks
+• Light activity for 1–2 weeks (no strenuous activity is allowed)

 • Thyroid hormone levels are tested and balanced if needed